bilke/data_explorer_manual/_posts/2012-03-15-introduction.md

 However, it is important to keep in mind that the OpenGeoSys Data Explorer is *not* a fully developed tool with a defined scope of functionality.
 Features are constantly being added and while everyone is making an effort to keep things as straightforward and robust as possible, it can be difficult to find out what the programme is currently capable of and how exactly things need to be done.

 This manual will give you an overview of the features of the programme, how things work and what possible problems you might encounter.
-For more information on OpenGeoSys itself check out the OGS-Wiki[^1].
+For more information on OpenGeoSys itself check out the [OGS-Wiki][wiki].

-It is also highly recommended to always use the latest version which is always available on the Jenkins Buildserver[^2][^3].
+It is also highly recommended to always use the latest version which is always available on the [Jenkins Buildserver][jenkins].

 ### Important concepts